 Director Audit Committee Compensation Committee Finance Committee Governance Committee

-Leslie D. Biddle 1 \checkmark
+Leslie D. Biddle 1 1

-Scott J. McLean 1 \checkmark
+Scott J. McLean 1 1

-Martin H. Nesbitt \checkmark \checkmark
+Martin H. Nesbitt ✓ 1

 Theodore F. Pound 1 Chair

 Susan O. Rheney 1 Chair

 Phillip R. Smith Chair; Financial Expert 1

-John W. Somerhalder II 1 1
+John W. Somerhalder II · · · ✓ 1

-Peter S. Wareing Chair \checkmark
+Peter S. Wareing Chair 1

 Number of Meetings Held in 2018 6 4 7 4

-The primary responsibilities of the Audit Committee are to assist the Board in fulfilling its oversight responsibility for: the integrity of our financial statements; the qualifications, independence and performance of our independent registered public accounting firm; AUDIT COMMITTEE the performance of our internal audit function; and compliance with legal and regulatory requirements and our systems of disclosure controls and internal controls.
+The primary responsibilities of the Audit Committee are to assist the Board in fulfilling its oversight responsibility for: the integrity of our financial statements; the qualifications, independence and performance of our independent registered public accounting firm; the performance of our internal audit function; and compliance with legal and regulatory requirements and our systems of disclosure controls and internal controls.
 The Audit Committee has sole responsibility to appoint and, where appropriate, replace our independent registered public accounting firm and to approve all audit engagement fees and terms.
 Please refer to "Report of the Audit Committee" for further details.
 The Board of Directors has determined that Mr. Smith, the Chairman of our Audit Committee, is an audit committee financial expert within the meaning of the regulations of the Securities and Exchange Commission.

-2019 Proxy Statement Item 1: Election of Directors (continued, COMPENSATION COMMITTEE The primary responsibilities of the Compensation Committee are to: oversee compensation for our senior executive officers, including salary and short-term and long-term incentive awards; administer incentive compensation plans; evaluate our Chief Executive Officer's performance; review management succession planning and development; review and monitor the Company's diversity and inclusion practices; and select, retain and oversee the Company's compensation consultant.
+The primary responsibilities of the Compensation Committee are to: COMPENSATION COMMITTEE oversee compensation for our senior executive officers, including salary and short-term and long-term incentive awards; administer incentive compensation plans; evaluate our Chief Executive Officer's performance; review management succession planning and development; review and monitor the Company's diversity and inclusion practices; and select, retain and oversee the Company's compensation consultant.
 For information concerning policies and procedures relating to the consideration and determination of executive compensation, including the role of the Compensation Committee and its report concerning Compensation Discussion and Analysis, see "Compensation Discussion and Analysis" and "Report of the Compensation Committee," respectively.
-FINANCE COMMITTEE The primary responsibilities of the Finance Committee are to assist the Board in fulfilling its oversight responsibility for: reviewing management's recommendations regarding capital structure objectives, parameters and forecasts, including liquidity, short-term and long-term financial requirements, credit exposures, target credit ratings and related financial risk; reviewing management's recommendations regarding the financing plan, proposed financing transactions and use of derivatives and, following such review, making recommendations to the Board, as appropriate; approving pricing and other terms and conditions relevant to specific transactions in the capital markets and other financing transactions, if authorized by the Board, or recommend that the Board authorize management to determine such terms and conditions; authorizing share repurchases, new series of preferred or preference stock and exchange offers, if authorized by the Board; reviewing and recommending for approval by the Board the declaration of dividends, including the amount and record date of dividends; reviewing and approving the Company's short-term investment policy.
+The primary responsibilities of the Finance Committee are to assist the Board in fulfilling its oversight FINANCE COMMITTEE reviewing management's recommendations regarding capital structure objectives, parameters and forecasts, including liquidity, short-term and long-term financial requirements, credit exposures, target credit ratings and related financial risk; reviewing management's recommendations regarding the financing plan, proposed financing transactions and use of derivatives and, following such review, making recommendations to the Board, as appropriate; approving pricing and other terms and conditions relevant to specific transactions in the capital markets and other financing transactions, if authorized by the Board, or recommend that the Board authorize management to determine such terms and conditions; authorized by the Board; reviewing and recommending for approval by the Board the declaration of dividends, including the amount and record date of dividends; reviewing the Company's risk transfer strategies; and reviewing and approving the Company's short-term investment policy.